visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 ~~~~~~~~~~~~~~~~~

 A Silo_ file is a flexible container for storing many types of data.
-Silo_'s ability to store data hierarchically in directories can allow you to store multiple time states of your simulation data within a single data file.
+Silo_'s ability to store data hierarchically in directories can allow you to store multiple time-states of your simulation data within a single data file.
-However, Silo_ is most often used to store one time state per Silo_ file (or ensemble of files in a parallel context)
+However, Silo_ is most often used to store one time-state per Silo_ file (or ensemble of files in a parallel context)
-VisIt_'s Silo_ plug-in is primarily designed and used to work with Silo_ files in this modality.
+VisIt_'s Silo_ plugin is primarily designed and used to work with Silo_ files in this modality.
-Consequently, when writing data, programs that use Silo_ will write a new Silo_ file for each time step.
+Consequently, when writing data, programs that use Silo_ will write a new Silo_ file for each timestep.
 By convention, the new file will contain an index indicating either the simulation cycle or a simple integer counter.

 .. code-block:: c